 What then is the opposite, or counter, to holding expectations of ourselves and others?
 How might we live in a way that is more respectful of people’s choices and rhythms, thereby offering the space for a shift in outcome when things just don’t work out for whatever reason?
 Certainly, being less hard on everyone when things don’t go to plan can be very liberating and allows love to flow instead.

-We invite you to click on 'Comments' below and share your experience of true care.
+We invite you to share your valuable observations and experience of expectations.